Lesson Plans for Hands-on

 Making Inks

 Making ink helps students appreciate the materiality of texts.
-Making and then writing with the ink produced can be done in a single session of 1-2 hours.
+Making the ink and then writing with it can be done in a single session of 1-2 hours.
 Ink-making activities included here produce iron gall ink, carbon-based inks, and colored ink made from organic pigment.

 Varnishes and Their Many Uses